immunomind/immundata/README.md

     # GitHub release
     install.packages(c("devtools", "pkgload"))
-    devtools::install_github("immunomind/immundata-rlang")
+    devtools::install_github("immunomind/immundata")
     devtools::reload(pkgload::inst("immundata"))

     # Development version
-    devtools::install_github("immunomind/immundata-rlang", ref = "dev")
+    devtools::install_github("immunomind/immundata", ref = "dev")
     devtools::reload(pkgload::inst("immundata"))
     ```

-12. **Q: Why the counts for receptors are only available after all the aggregation?**
+12. **Q: Why are the counts for receptors available only after all the aggregation?**

     A: Counts and proportions are properties of a receptor inside a specific repertoire.
 A receptor seen in two samples will be counted twice – once per repertoire.
 Until receptors and repertoires are defined, any "count" would be ambiguous.
 That's why the numbers appear only after `agg_receptors()` and `agg_repertoires()` have locked those definitions in.